English | 日本語

 Only Kobe Port and Motomachi were crowded for covid-19 restrictions.

-The final mission of the day was a search for a place to sleep.
 However, both of the parks I had in mind were strictly controlled, so wild camping was impossible there.
-In the end, I had to ride to the Akashi Bridge.

 Unfortunately, people can't ride a bicycle on this bridge.

 While I was taking pictures of the bridge, I saw a drunken old man beside a fat bike right next to me.
-I couldn't help but talk to him and ask him for some information about the tenting area.

 Then I moved to the pine forest park.
 A bit people is walking the park.
 I don't know if I'll be able to sleep until next morning 😅